 - Have your child cover the whole bookmark with glue.
 We just squirted it out of a glue bottle.
 If your child squirts too much, you can use a paintbrush or even a paper towel to rub of the excess.

 - Have your child tear little bits of paper and place on the glue-covered cardboard.
 Keep doing this until it’s mostly covered.
 (Don’t worry about it hanging over the edges or covering the hole.
 You can trim it later).

-- Once it’s dry, tie some ribbon or yarn through the hole at the top.
+7. Once the layer of Mod Podge is dry, tie some ribbon or yarn through the hole at the top!

 You can either keep them to use at home, or they’d also make great teacher or Mother’s Day gifts!